georgeri/georgeri.github.io/README.md

 - Developed the prototype and user interface for a web-based marketing event management application in J2EE and WebSphere.
 It allowed multiple teams to plan and co-ordinate the execution of marketing events across the world.
 - On a non-Microsoft platform, it used Microsoft Office documents as a quick alternative input method and sent personalized marketing materials to recipients using Apache Velocity and Apache POI.
-- Configured, deployed and migrated a number of web applications from Apache/Jserv to WebSphere 5.1 and subsequently 6.0.
+- Configured, deployed and migrated several web applications from Apache/Jserv to WebSphere 5.1 and subsequently 6.0.

 Tech: Java, J2EE, Apache Velocity and POI, DHTML, JavaScript, IBM WebSphere Studio, Oracle 9i, WebSphere 5.1/6, Apache/Jserv, Solaris.

 #### Electronic Research Distribution System

-- Automated parts of investment research distribution workflow by integrating electronic research distribution system with the research-publishing platform using Java Messaging (JMS) on webMethods infrastructure.
+- Automated parts of investment research distribution workflow by integrating electronic research distribution system with the research-publishing platform using Java Messaging (JMS) on WebMethods infrastructure.
 - Implemented PGP encryption of documents mailed from the electronic research distribution system using Cryptix libraries.

-Tech: Java, JSP, Servlets, JMS, PGP, Cryptix, webMethods, Apache/Jserv, Oracle 9i, Solaris.
+Tech: Java, JSP, Servlets, JMS, PGP, Cryptix, WebMethods, Apache/Jserv, Oracle 9i, Solaris.

 ### E-Pros Development Group (Internal Projects)